StadGent/fractal_styleguide_gent-base/components/41-organisms/footer/README.md

   We remind you that every city of Ghent website is legally required to have it's own accessibility statement.

 All other elements in the footer are fixed and should be included *as is*.
-The Gentinfo contact information, social media links and the mention of Digipolis should stay the same for every website using the City of Ghent Style Guide.
+The Gentinfo contact information, social media links and the mention of District09 should stay the same for every website using the City of Ghent Style Guide.

 The style and the layout cannot be changed in anyway.